chocolatetoothpaste/camino/README.md

 YOUR code that is run when a request is matched to a route.
 Your callback should accept 2 parameters: a request object, and a response object.
 The request object is either the http.request object (node.js) or the window.location object (browser), augmented with these additional properties (depending on the presence of matching data):

-request.route --- an object of route specific data (that your provided) for the matched route. example:
+request.route --- an object of route specific data (that you provided) for the matched route. example:

     {
-        // the route
         route: /api/user/@company/%id,

+        callback: myCallback,

         // the "params" accepted by the route
         params: [
             "company",
             "id"
         ],

+        responder: myResponseObject

         // the array of allowed methods, defaults to empty array for type consistency
         methods: [ ]